-Part of Cloud Application Manager's Cloud Optimization is Cloud Integration, giving users the ability to benefit from CenturyLink's partnerships with other cloud providers.
-CenturyLink assumes the billing for these accounts and takes responsibility for platform support.
-Users may also benefit from Security hardening and cost Optimization.
-This document is about creating new Amazon Web Services with Cloud Integration.
+Part of Cloud Application Manager's Cloud Optimization gives users the ability to benefit from Lumen's partnerships with other cloud providers.
+Lumen assumes the billing for these accounts and takes responsibility for platform support.
+Users may also benefit from Security hardening and cost Analytics.
+This document is about creating new Amazon Web Services with Cloud Optimization.

 All of our customers are invited to use Cloud Optimization via Cloud Application Manager.

-For Amazon Web Services, we are currently limited to serving billable customers who are not resellers (or customers of resellers) with offices within the United States.
-Also, this offering is not for CenturyLink employees.
+For Amazon Web Services, see our Service Guide for a current list of countries we support.
+Also, this offering is not for Lumen employees.
 If you need special considerations for setting up an account, please email email@example.com.

 Access to Cloud Application Manager.

 The user must be an Administrator of the organization in Cloud Application Manager.

 A working knowledge of how to use Cloud Application Manager providers.

 An understanding of the features and benefits of Partner Cloud Integration

 For each Lumen Cloud account integrated with Amazon Web Services, both Lumen's AWS Terms and Conditions for the relevant territory must be accepted.
 These will be presented to any user attempting to create a new "Amazon Web Services" provider in Cloud Application Manager.

 Charges for AWS usage will appear on invoices from Lumen.